cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 **Please read the [next section](developing_dbt_models#modeling-considerations) for things you should consider from the data modeling perspective.**
 ```

-To test your work while developing dbt models, you can edit the `.sql` files for your models, save your changes, and then [run the model from the command line](https://github.com/cal-itp/data-infra/tree/main/warehouse#dbt-commands) to execute the SQL you updated.
+To develop dbt models, you can edit the `.sql` files for your models, save your changes, and then [run the model from the command line](https://github.com/cal-itp/data-infra/tree/main/warehouse#dbt-commands) to execute the SQL you updated.

 To inspect tables as you are working, the fastest method is usually to run some manual test queries or "preview" the tables in the [BigQuery user interface](https://console.cloud.google.com/bigquery?project=cal-itp-data-infra-staging).
 You can also use something like [`pandas.read_gbq`](https://pandas.pydata.org/docs/reference/api/pandas.read_gbq.html) to perform example queries in a notebook.

-When you run dbt commands locally on JupyterHub, your models will be created in the `cal-itp-data-infra-staging.<your name>_<dbt folder name, like mart_gtfs>` BigQuery dataset.
+When you run dbt commands locally or on JupyterHub, your models will be created in the `cal-itp-data-infra-staging.<your name>_<dbt folder name, like mart_gtfs>` BigQuery dataset.
 Note that this is in the `cal-itp-data-infra-staging` Google Cloud Platform project, *not* the production `cal-itp-data-infra` project.

 Once your models are working the way you want and you have added all necessary documentation and tests in YAML files ([see below](developing_dbt_models#modeling-considerations) for more on modeling, documentation, and testing considerations), you are ready to merge.